Grimcheese/GardenStation/README.md

 # Tech
 ## Web Server
 The web server will be run using Apache 2.4.
-Currently using it on a Winodws installation however later the intent is to run it on a linux box vm.
+Currently using it on a Windows installation however later the intent is to run it on a linux box vm (possibly Azure based?).

+The back-end runs on a Flask python application.

 ## Database

 DBMS: MySQL database with the following tables:
 - Weather records
 - Soil Moisture